 Accounting Cost-Volume-Profit Analysis

 3.3.
-Contribution margin technique in cost-volume-profit analysis and sales required for designed income
+Contribution margin technique in CVP analysis

 Let's go back to our contribution margin equation: